Naan Mahaan Alla (2010 film): Plot

-Jeeva is a Chennai-based youngster who hails from a middle-class family.
-His father, Pragasam, is a call taxi driver and the family's sole breadwinner.
-Jeeva meets a woman named Priya at their friend's wedding, and soon they fall for each other.
-Upon meeting Priya's father, Jeeva is asked to get a job first in order to get married.
-Jeeva accepts, taking the job as a Bank manager but soon gets fired.
-Pragasam, who had witnessed a killing of two youngsters by a group of 5 young men, gets attacked by them, where he is admitted to the hospital.
-The gang tries to kill him again in the absence of Jeeva, but to no avail.
-Pragasam is brought home, and Jeeva starts taking responsibility for his family by reclaiming his lost job and maintaining all the accounts.
+Jeeva is a Chennai-based youngster from a middle-class family.
+Pragasam is Jeeva's father and a call taxi driver who is also the family's sole breadwinner.
+Jeeva meets a woman named Priya at their friend's wedding and soon they fall for each other.
+Upon meeting Priya's father, Jeeva is asked to get a job first to get married.
+Jeeva accepts and takes the job as a bank manager, but soon gets fired.
+Pragasam, who had witnessed the killing of two youngsters by a group of 5 young men, gets attacked by them, where he is admitted to the hospital.
+The gang tries to kill him again in the absence of Jeeva but to no avail.

-Looking at the news reports of the girl that boarded his taxi and got mutilated by the gang, Pragasam calls Jeeva to accompany him to the morgue, where he helps the investigating officer by providing clues about the killer.
+Pragasam is brought home and Jeeva starts taking responsibility for his family by reclaiming his lost job and maintaining all the accounts.
+Looking at the news reports of the girl that boarded his taxi and was raped and then mutilated by the gang, Pragasam calls Jeeva to accompany him to the morgue, where he helps the investigating officer by providing clues about the killer.
 Sensing trouble, the gang enlists the help of Pey Babu, one of the member's uncle, to plan and kill Pragasam after explaining how they killed the girl and her lover.
 When Pragasam and Jeeva go out to shop for the latter's sister's wedding, one of the men calls Jeeva on behalf of a store, thus separating him from Pragasam.
-The men then create a stampede by throwing bottles as one of them stabs Pragasam with a piece of poisoned glass sharp.
-Pragasam instantly dies in Jeeva's arms.
-Following his cremation, Jeeva tells the cops not to pursue the killers anymore as it would bring nothing but trouble for his middle-class family.
+The gang then creates a stampede by throwing bottles as one of them stabs Pragasam with a piece of poisoned glass shard.
+Pragasam soon dies in Jeeva's arms, leaving Jeeva devastated.

+Following his cremation, Jeeva tells the cops not to pursue the killers anymore as it would bring nothing, but trouble for his middle-class family.
 However, Jeeva decides to take the law into his hands, fearing the gang might commit more inhumane crimes if they are scot-free.
-He recalls one of the men, during his father's death, looked the same as Pragasam described him during his visit to the morgue.
-Jeeva enlists the help of his friend Kutti Nadesan, a gangster to track down the gang.
-With his influence, Kutti Nadesan asks his gang to bring all the guys who plan for a murder in Chennai, so that Jeeva can identify him.
+Jeeva recalls one of the men during his father's death, who looked the same as Pragasam described him during his visit to the morgue.
+Jeeva enlists the help of his friend and a gangster named Kutti Nadesan to track down the gang.
+With his influence, Kutti Nadesan asks his gang to bring all the guys who plan for a murder in Chennai so that Jeeva can identify him.
 While Jeeva is busy identifying the killers, Pey Babu leaves upon being questioned by Nadesan.

 Jeeva realizes Pey Babu was the man who delivered pamphlets at his home before Pragasam's murder.
-A chase ensues, and Jeeva succeeds in capturing Pey Babu after a brief fight.
+A chase ensues and Jeeva succeeds in capturing Pey Babu after a brief fight.
 He orders him to call the boys and tell them to stay in front of their college.
 Jeeva succeeds in capturing his father's killer and tries to escape, but the gang gets alerted and ends up freeing their friend from Jeeva's custody following a glass bottle attack.
 One of the gang members stabs Pey Babu to his death.
 Jeeva chases the attacker near a railway line where the two brutally fight, resulting in the attacker getting run over by a train.

 Jeeva visits the deceased gang member's funeral to catch his friends, who escape before Jeeva sees them.
-They go to the beach, and Nadesan is also there along with his henchmen.
+They go to the beach and Nadesan is also there, along with his henchmen.
 The gang gets drunk and vows to kill Jeeva, who contacts Nadesan to find out about the four remaining boys.
-However, noticing the boys yelling, Nadesan asks for specifics and confirms the gang's location at the beach.
-While trying to confront the gang, Nadesan and his henchmen are lured into a trap where they are all eliminated one-by-one before Jeeva arrives.
+Noticing the boys yelling, Nadesan asks for specifics and confirms the gang's location at the beach.
+While trying to confront the gang, Nadesan and his henchmen are lured into a trap, where they are all eliminated one by one before Jeeva arrives.
 A brutal fight ensues, leaving the gang members fatally wounded.
 Jeeva throws them into a pit and departs after burying all of them.